 Do you like the idea of making your freak flag alongside other people making theirs?
 That's what Freak Flag Making Parties are for.
 If you're interested in attending a freak flag making party, click here for the Upcoming Events page and see if you can find a party in your area.
 If not, well, why not throw a flag making party yourself?
-See below for the guidelines for making your own Freak Flag making party (they're guidelines because I think having something in common makes us feel connected, but if you don't want to feel connected to viagra cheap less the rest of us freaks, that's ok.
+See below for the guidelines for making your own Freak Flag making party (they're guidelines because I think having something in common makes us feel connected, but if you don't want to feel connected to over the counter drugs like viagra the rest of us freaks, that's ok.
 Do what you want.)

 Think of a flag making party as a freaky art potluck.
 The guidelines for making a freak flag still apply, but there are a few extra guidelines we've found that make a party successful: